isaaclyman/novel-word-count-obsidian/README.md

 ### Settings

 **Data to show.** Choose word count, page count, character count, created date, or last updated date.
 A few combinations of these are also available.
-(A hotkey binding is available to cycle through these options.)
+(Hotkey bindings are available for each option.)

 **Abbreviate descriptions.** Enable to show shortened counts: